juand-r/EMNLP-2019/README.md

 # EMNLP 2019

 This contains a selection of (a little over 200) papers from EMNLP 2019.
+The ":boom:" symbol indicates papers that I particularly liked or that I found interesting for one reason or another.

-What is missing: many cross-lingual papers and multi-modal papers, as well as papers on machine translation, dialogue, question answering, intent classification, sentiment/emotion, stance detection, argument mining, SQL and code generation, code-switching, rumors, question generation, humor, bias and hate speech...
+Currently missing: many papers on cross-lingual NLP, multi-modal NLP, dialogue, machine translation, question answering, question generation, intent classification, stance detection, sentiment/emotion, argument mining, SQL and code generation, rumors, humor, bias, hate speech...

 **Full list of papers:**